 Making hydrochloric acid

-One method of dissolving the gas is illustrated.
+One method of dissolving the gas is illustrated in Fig 2.
 The open end of the inverted funnel dips into the water.
 As hydrogen chloride reaches the funnel, water rises up inside it, but cannot go very far as the liquid seal is broken, so causing the water to fall back.